 Frequently asked questions

-How long does a roof replacement take in Garden City?
+Will I need a building permit for my roof replacement in Garden City?

 Wind/hail deductible notice